-Hailing from Somerset and after joining McLaren in 2016 and with a remarkable rookie season under his belt, he now begins his second full season in Formula 1 with McLaren in 2020.
+Hailing from Somerset and after joining McLaren in 2016 and with a remarkable rookie season under his belt, he now begins his third full season in Formula 1 with McLaren in 2021.

 Here's the story so far…

 On 3 September 2018, Lando was announced as a driver for McLaren in the 2019 Formula 1 World Championship alongside Carlos Sainz Jr. On his debut in Australia, he qualified 8th and at the next race in Bahrain he scored his first points with a strong drive to 6th.
 With a string of strong performances throughout the year he finished his debut season 11th with 49 points.